Starcounter/Docs/guides/puppet-web-apps/html-template-guidelines/README.md

 </template>
 ```

-A more in-depth explanation of `starcounter-composition` and why functionality and layout should be separated can be found in the [article linked above](https://starcounter.io/layout-compositions-html-partials/).
+A more in-depth explanation of `starcounter-composition` and why the functionality and composition should be separated can be found in the [article linked above](https://starcounter.io/layout-compositions-html-partials/).

 ### Guideline 2: Define the Functional Elements